MostafaKMilly/my-website/src/content/blog/nextjs-data-fetching.md

 3. **Client-Side Data Fetching**: Start with the built-in data-fetching tools provided by Next.js.
 Avoid introducing third-party libraries like React Query until you have a clear need for them, following the principle of using the right tool for the job.

 By thoughtfully implementing these strategies, you can create efficient, performant, and user-friendly Next.js applications.
 Happy coding!

+For a practical implementation of these strategies, check out the accompanying GitHub repository: [Next.js Data Fetching Strategies](https://github.com/MostafaKMilly/nextjs-fetching-strategies).